-Offshore Injuries tend to be quite unique in that, an offshore injury doesn't usually fall under any particular set of Texas State laws.
-Since most Offshore Injury claims happen “Offshore”, there are various federal and international laws which regulate Offshore Injuries.
-The law controlling an Offshore Injury claim will depend on numerous factors and facts specific to the particular case, including the geographical location of the injury, the type of ship or vessel on which the Offshore Injury occurred, the occupation of the injured worker, the type of injury sustained, the actual employer of the injured worker.
+Offshore Injuries tend to be quite unique.
+An offshore injury does not usually fall under any particular set of Texas State laws.
+There are various federal and international laws that regulate Offshore Injuries because most Offshore Injury claims happen “offshore”.
+The law controlling an Offshore Injury claim will depend on numerous factors and facts specific to the particular case, including the geographical location of the injury, the type of ship or vessel on which the Offshore Injury occurred, the occupation of the injured worker, the type of injury sustained, and the actual employer of the injured worker.

 Offshore Injury claims are extremely complicated, and depending on how your Offshore Injury occurred, you may have significant rights against various parties.
 Your rights to recover a claim may fall under one or more of the following (depending on the facts of your Offshore Injury):

-The purpose of the Jones Act is to protect injured or ill “seaman.”
-A “seaman” is generally a person employed on a vessel or movable other structure navigated or floating on an ocean or intra-coastal waterway who contributes to the vessel or structure’s function or mission.
+The purpose of the Jones Act is to protect ill or injured “seaman.”
+A seaman is generally a person employed on a vessel or a movable structure navigating or floating on an ocean or intra-coastal waterway, and contributes to the vessel or structure’s function or mission.
 The definition of a “seaman” generally does not include a longshoreman, pilot, or other person who works on a stationary platform.
 Various Offshore Injuries, including those on offshore oil rigs, are covered by the Jones Act.
 Settlements in Jones Act cases can be significant.

-This Federal law may apply when an person dies while on the “high seas”.
-High seas are defined to be at least 3 miles off the United States coastline, however in some cases it may be extended further based on the original wording of the statute.
-The beneficiaries such as a spouse or child may be able to recover damages for the loss of a loved one, however recovery of such damages may be limited depending on the particular facts of the case.
+This Federal law may apply when a person dies while on the “high seas”.
+High seas are defined as being at least 3 miles off the United States coastline, however in some cases, it may be extended further based on the original wording of the statute.
+The beneficiaries, such as a spouse or child, may be able to recover damages for the loss of a loved one; however, the recovery of such damages may be limited depending on the particular facts of the case.

-If you have questions concerning an Offshore Injury sustained by you or a family member while working Offshore in the Gulf of Mexico, please contact the Offshore Injury attorneys at the Barnes Law Firm,LLP at 800-494-1514 or local 713-234-1620 to for a free initial consultation to discuss your rights.
+If you have questions concerning an Offshore Injury sustained by you or a family member while working Offshore in the Gulf of Mexico, please contact the Offshore Injury attorneys at Barnes Law Firm at (888) 661-4002 or locally at (713) 652-4002 for a free initial consultation to discuss your rights.
+Se habla español